To Prospective Applicants

 of and long documents.
 We aim to generate concise and informative summaries

-for different types of texts, ranging from news articles in traditional media,
+for different types of texts, ranging from news articles,

-to socially-generated content in popular social media (e.g. comments, tweets, or blogs),
+to socially-generated content in social media (e.g. comments, tweets, or blogs),

 We are interested in natural language generation (NLG) techniques, where the systems have controllability over the content and discourse structure of the outputs.

-Related directions include reliable and trustworthy text generation, complex question generation, and bias mitigation in NLG systems.
+Related directions include producing long-form text with complex narratives, reliable and trustworthy text generation, open-ended question generation, and bias mitigation in NLG systems.

 Arguments play an important role for decision-making processes and persuasion.